VSSolutionTemplates/VSSolutionTemplates/README.md

 ### Footnote
 VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).
 Pecan-waffle a self-contained command line utility that can be used to easily create and share Visual Studio project templates and item templates.
-It allows you to take an arbitary Visual Studio project and turn it into a Vsisual Studio project template without the need to make any special modifications to the source project.
+It allows you to take an arbitrary Visual Studio project and turn it into a Visual Studio project template without the need to make any special modifications to the source project.

-In contrast to pecan-waffle, the standard approach for creating project templates requires you to modify the project which breaks it so you can nolong run or test that code base.
+In contrast to pecan-waffle, the standard approach for creating project templates requires you to modify the project which breaks it so you can no long run or test that code base.
 The whole idea of pecan-waffle is that you can keep you source project in whatever format you need to develop and test it and then use pecan-waffle to transform the source project into an actual Visual Studio project template.

-While pecan-waffle's approach is a significant benefit for a signle project solution, its an absolute necessity for large grained solutions like VSSoluitonTemplates due to their multiple sub-projects and their tight integration.
+While pecan-waffle's approach is a significant benefit for a single project solution, its an absolute necessity for large grained solutions like VSSoluitonTemplates due to their multiple sub-projects and their tight integration.
 As a practical matter, I would not have been able to build VSSoluitonTemplates without pecan-waffle.